cernvm/cernvm-launch/README.md

 Usage
 =====

-CernVM-Launch supports the following operations.
+CernVM-Launch provides following operations.

 Create a virtual machine
 ------------------------

-	create [--name MACHINE_NAME] [--no-start] [--memory NUM] [--disk NUM] [--cpus NUM] USER_DATA_FILE [CONFIGURATION_FILE]
+	create [--no-start] [--name MACHINE_NAME] [--memory NUM] [--disk NUM] [--cpus NUM] USER_DATA_FILE [CONFIGURATION_FILE]

 Create a machine with specified user (contextualization) data.
-By default, the machine is started right away (specify '\-\-no-start' to suppress that).
+By default, the machine is started right away (use '\-\-no-start' to suppress that).

-When creating a machine, you may specify the parameters in several ways: via command line arguments, via CONFIGURATION FILE or via global CernVM-Launch config file.
+When creating a machine, you may specify the parameters in several ways via:
+- command line arguments,
+- configuration file,
+- global CernVM-Launch config file.

 Parameters are considered in the following precedence:

 Command line parameters > configuration file > global config > hardcoded defaults.